extrabacon/google-oauth-jwt/README.md

 });
 ```

-Note that the `options` object includes a `jwt` object we use to configure how to encode the JWT.
+Note that the `options` object includes a `jwt` object we use to configure the JWT generation.
 The token will then
-automatically be requested and inserted in the authorization header for this API call.
-It will also be cached and
-reused for subsequent calls using the same service account and scopes.
+automatically be requested and inserted in the authorization header.
+It will also be cached and reused for subsequent calls using the same service account and scopes.

 If you want to use a specific version of `request`, simply pass it to the the `requestWithJWT` method as such: